kief/infrastructure-as-code.com/_patterns/stack-replication/template-stack.md

 It is a red flag when a parameter is used as a conditional that decides whether to create large chunks of infrastructure.
 An example would be a parameter that indicates whether or not to provision a database cluster.
 If some instances require a database, and some do not, it may be preferable to split the database cluster into its own stack.
 The decision is then taken at a higher level of which stacks to provision.
 This keeps each stack simple, and easier to test.

->>>  without conflicts.
-For example, it may not be possible to create more than one instance of an infrastructure element with exactly the same configuration - names, identifiers, IP addresses, etc. may conflict.
-So the template stack code is written to ensure these are different for each stack instance.

 ## Related patterns